 In fact, it determines what is working and what is not working or if you are drawing the right traffic.
 If your bounce rate is high, it technically means that you need to review your site’s core persona with the content they should complement.

 Relevant content and related keywords, in general, should be used throughout the website, in order to target the right users.
 Identify your primary target audience for the site and then create content that focuses on that audience.

 Now, this should not be a hard nut to crack.
 Compare your bounce rate with your conversion rate, then you can get a good idea on whether you’re attracting visitors who are looking for not only what your site offers, but also the product you’re trying to sell.

 Focusing and honing in on a particular target group according to which part of the funnel they are at, helps ensure you are attracting people who want to buy what you offer.

 Your potential clients should not have to work hard to read your content.
 They are easily distracted and busy, so do not give them even a single excuse to bounce.

 Keep in mind factors such as line height and font size.
-A good balance between the two aspects enhances readability considerably.
+A good balance between the two aspects enhances content readability considerably.

 Another important thing is mobile-friendliness.

 Your website should be built with mobile-friendly in mind, Google recommends adopting a responsive design so everything in your website will automatically adjust to different screen sizes depending on what device your visitor is using, be it a Galaxy, an iPad, or a laptop.